dylandoamaral/qush/README.md

 ### The flag -H or --help

-the flag show the helper of acp.
+the flag show the helper of qush.

-it also can help you to see what is the current preset used by acp.
+it also can help you to see what is the current preset used by qush.

 ### The flag -P or --preset

-the flag show the current preset used by acp.
+the flag show the current preset used by qush.

 ### The flag -S or --source